 Breakfast, Lunch, Dinner |

 Our destination for the day is Junbesi.
 The trail starts to descend from here along the ridgeline.
 There are a few choices to descend to Junbesi, including a shortcut path after Jase.
-This path leads us to Toktor after a steep descent through dense green verdant.
+This descent journey of the Pikey Peak path leads us to Toktor after a steep descent through dense, verdant green.
 Then, the trail intersects with the classic Everest Base Camp route in Jiri.

 After a six-hour trek, we will finally arrive at Junebesi, a beautiful Sherpa village.
 The Thupten Choling Monastery and the Thongmon Monastery lie around the village’s premises.
 We will take a short visit to the monasteries.
 We will rest overnight at a lodge in Junebesi.